A savvy cat named Quinn is wont to walk -

 While squirming in her chosen seat is when

-She then decides to raise her beak and chin.
+She then decides to raise her snout and chin.

-With angered speech, Claire yells, “Is what you bear
+Through angered speech Claire yells, “Is what you bear

 Your words to say to me?” while crossing both

-Her arms in anger - as she tries to scare
+Her arms in dismal rage.
+She tries to scare

 “You’ve said far more than I would need to say”

 The clever Quinn replies.
-“The hens that sit
+“The gals that sit

 Around you only lean upon your sway;

-There’s no respect, but too much fear to quit.”
+There’s no respect, but fear that fails to quit.”

 She says with quite a haughty, pompous look.